"It burns in my heart with intense heat, revealing the mysteries along my path." Sultan Bahu

 DAY 15: KHAPLU to HUSHE

 In the morning we visit the Khaplu fort before the ride up the valley towards Hushe.
 Views of Masherbrum draw us closer to the giants on this fun off road journey.
-Taking us deep into the mountains Hushe is the last and highest village before the main entry and trekking start points into the Karakoram National park.
-The trek to K2 begins from here, the end of the road as it were.
+Taking us deep into the mountains Hushe is the last and highest village before one of the main entry trekking points into the Karakoram National park.
+The trek from K2 and the Gondogoro La crossing finishes here, the end of the road as it were.

 DAY 16: HUSHE to SKARDU